OH – IT’S SELF-PUBLISHED?

 You see, therein lies the longer answer.

-I wanted to control everything: cover design (I did it), schedule (I set it), price (I determine it), what formats are available for purchase (I make that choice), and whether or not there’s a second book (spoiler alert: I’m already writing it).
+I wanted to control everything: cover design (I did it), schedule (I set it), price (I determine it), what formats are available for purchase (yep, that’s my call), and whether or not there’s a second book (spoiler alert: there are now three more).

 Plus, I love the indie author community.
-I adore the fact that I can grab a random book by someone just like me–I thrill at the thought of diving into another world by someone else who thought, “Yes.
+I adore the fact that I can grab a random book by someone just like me.
+I thrill at the thought of diving into another world by someone else who thought, “Yes.
 My universe is worth sharing”.
 Some of those worlds are better than others (according to my personal tastes) but I feel the same way when I pick up a traditionally published book.
 I find something so real about knowing that other author did it alone.
 Have I read some terrible indie lit?
 Yes.
-Absolutely, without a doubt–some of the worst crap ever.
-Have I read some terrible traditional text?
-You betcha.
+Absolutely, without a doubt – some of the worst crap.
+SRSLY.
+But have I read some terrible traditional text?
+Oh, my friend.
+Have I ever!

 So, the question for me will be: is my book one of the good ones?
 Or one of the bad ones?